microsoft/ReSub/README.md

 While Flux works well, it can also be cumbersome and error prone.
 Separate actions, action creators, and stores can result in a great deal of boilerplate code.
 Developers can fetch data from a store but fail to subscribe to changes, or components can oversubscribe and cause performance issues.
 Furthermore, developers are left to implement these patterns from scratch.

 ReSub aims to eliminate these limitations (and more) through the use of automatic data binding between stores and components called autosubscriptions.
 By using TypeScript’s method decorators, ReSub components can subscribe to only the data they need on only the stores that provide it, all without writing any code.
+ReSub works with both traditional class components as well as function components, which is the direction that React seems to be heading for most usage.

 ## Basic Example